martindjose/allcandonate/README.md

 allcandonate
 ============
-This is the first test commit.
+This is the test commit.